 \begin{definition} Let $(z_{1}(\cdot),z_{0}(\cdot),U)$ represent a collection of independent stochastic processes and random variables defined on a common probability space $(\Omega,\mathcal{F},\mathbb{P})$, where $\{z_{a}(\cdot)\}_{a}$ are defined as in (\ref{eq:definition of z_a()}) and $U$ is an exogenous Uniform $[0,1]$ random variable.
 A collection of non-negative stochastic processes, $\{q_{a}(\cdot)\}_{a}$, indexed by $t\in[0,1]$, is termed an \textbf{allocation process} if:\\ (i) With probability 1, $q_{1}(t)+q_{0}(t)=t\ \forall\ t$;\\ (ii) Each $q_{a}(\cdot)$ is almost surely non-decreasing; and \\ (iii) For any $\gamma_{1},\gamma_{0},t\in[0,1]$ such that $\gamma_{1}+\gamma_{0}\ge t$, the event $\{q_{1}(t)\le\gamma_{1},q_{0}(t)\le\gamma_{0}\}$ is measurable with respect to $\mathcal{G}_{\gamma_{1},\gamma_{0}}$, the augmented version of the filtration $\mathcal{\mathcal{F}}_{\gamma_{1}}^{(1)}\lor\mathcal{\mathcal{F}}_{\gamma_{0}}^{(0)}\lor\sigma(U)$.\footnote{The augmented version of $\mathcal{\mathcal{F}}_{\gamma_{1}}^{(1)}\lor\mathcal{\mathcal{F}}_{\gamma_{0}}^{(0)}\lor\sigma(U)$ is the smallest filtration containing $\mathcal{\mathcal{F}}_{\gamma_{1}}^{(1)}\lor\mathcal{\mathcal{F}}_{\gamma_{0}}^{(0)}\lor\sigma(U)$ that includes every null set of $(\Omega,\mathcal{F},\mathbb{P})$, i.e., every $A\in\mathcal{F}$ such that $\mathbb{P}(A)=0$. } \end{definition}

+Definition \ref{Allocation_process_definition} addresses the technical challenge of defining adaptive experiments in continuous time without recourse to policy rules, which are typically non-measurable (see Section \ref{subsec:Allocation-processes-vs} below).
+Instead, it defines allocation processes abstractly through their functional properties.
 The first two conditions on $q_{a}(\cdot)$ are straightforward.
-The third condition ensures that, aside from the exogenous randomization $U$, whether or not $q_{1}(t)\le\gamma_{1}$ and $q_{0}(t)\le\gamma_{0}$ hold can be determined based only on the sample paths, $\{z_{a}(s):s\le\gamma_{a}\}$, of the cumulative past outcomes.
-It is the continuous time counterpart of the information constraint on empirical allocation processes, described in Section \ref{subsec:Empirical-allocation-processes}.
+The third condition ensures that, aside from the exogenous randomization $U$, whether or not $q_{1}(t)\le\gamma_{1}$ and $q_{0}(t)\le\gamma_{0}$ hold can be determined based only on the sample paths, $\{z_{a}(s):s\le\gamma_{a}\}$, of the signal processes.\footnote{Although the informational constraint is only explicitly required for $\gamma_{1}+\gamma_{0}\ge t$, the requirement $q_{1}(t)+q_{0}(t)=t$ almost surely implies that the event $\{q_{1}(t)\le\gamma_{1},q_{0}(t)\le\gamma_{0}\}$ is a measure-zero set when $\gamma_{1}+\gamma_{0}<t$.
+Consequently, because $\mathcal{G}_{\gamma_{1},\gamma_{0}}$ is an augmented filtration, this event is measurable with respect to $\mathcal{G}_{\gamma_{1},\gamma_{0}}$ for any $\gamma_{1}+\gamma_{0}<t$ as well.} It is the continuous time counterpart of the information constraint on empirical allocation processes, described in Section \ref{subsec:Empirical-allocation-processes}.
 The condition is analogous to the usual definition of a stopping time, but extended to a multi-dimensional setting.